status-im/nimbus-eth2/docs/the_nimbus_book/src/intro.md

-# The Nimbus beacon chain book
+# The Nimbus book

 >**Note:** This book is very much a living entity.
 You'll always be able to find the latest version here: [https://status-im.github.io/nimbus-eth2/](https://status-im.github.io/nimbus-eth2/)
 >
 >

-The Nimbus beacon chain is a research implementation of the Beacon Chain – the core system level chain at the heart of Ethereum 2.0.

-This book strives to achieve two purposes:
-1. To attempt to provide a more or less complete **documentation of the Nimbus beacon chain**
+Nimbus is an Ethereum 2.0 client focused on offering the best user experience possible for resource-restricted devices.

-2. To explain the various ways in which you can **use Nimbus to become a validator on eth2**
+This book explains all the ways in which you can use Nimbus to either monitor the eth2 chain or become a fully-fledged validator.

 ### Helpful resources